GeoMOER/moer-msc-advanced-SDM/docs/index.md

 * have explored the impact of selecting environmental predictors on SDM.
 * be able to identified gaps in current knowledge within a specific field of research.
 * be able to independently constructed your own SDMs.
-* engaged with various machine learning strategies including tuning, variable selection, training, testing, and validation techniques.
+* engage with various modeling strategies including tuning, variable selection, training, testing, and validation techniques.
 * have designed, executed, and analyzed your own scientific experiments.
 * have developed awareness regarding the capabilities and limitations of SDMs.